swindlesmccoop/P4GPC-Randomizer/docs/index.md

 ### What are unstable features?
 Features that might crash the game sometimes or have not been tested enough to have been added to the stable script.
 ### Does this work on Vita?
 lol u wish sucker
+### Why did you shill for noobs by creating installer scripts?
+I had nothing else to do, and I *guess* it will expand the range of people who can use the randomizer without any knowledge of computers as well.